ploomber/doc/examples/streamlit/postgres-connection/README.md

 to your personal database URI and that you have installed all the packages listed in requirements.txt.
 Then, execute `streamlit run app.py` in your command line.

 ## Deployment
+When deploying this app on Ploomber Cloud you should omit your personal DB URI from your `app.py` file so it doesn't get exposed.
+You can do this by setting `cloud = True` and leaving "YOUR_URI" unmodified in the code above.

-When deploying this app on Ploomber Cloud you need to set the `DB_URI` as a secret.
-Refer to the [documentation](https://docs.cloud.ploomber.io/en/latest/user-guide/secrets.html) to learn more.
+To access our URI, we instead need to set the `DB_URI` as a secret in the deployment environment.
+Refer to the [documentation](https://docs.cloud.ploomber.io/en/latest/user-guide/secrets.html) or [blog post](https://ploomber.io/blog/streamlit-postgres/) to learn more.